wdsheng999/gre_preparation/math/exercises/analysis.md

 个。总共24+2=26个。

-11.There are 10 people in a room.I
+11. There are 10 people in a room.I
 each person shakes hands with ex- actly 3 other people,what is the total number of handshakes?